Bill Text: HI SB3122 | 2024 | Regular Session | Amended

 SECTION 1.
 The legislature finds that standing orders are written protocols describing a specific medical practice that will be delegated to non-physicians without a patient-specific order signed by a physician.
 Standing orders outline procedures that must be followed and identify permissible patient populations, level of required physician supervision, and allowable practice settings.

-Standing orders are already used in routine, urgent, or emergency settings upon the occurrence of certain clinical events that take place on an individual patient basis or a population health event.
+The legislature further finds that standing orders are already used in routine, urgent, or emergency settings upon the occurrence of certain clinical events that take place on an individual patient basis or a population health event.
 An example of a routine individual patient standing order is certain vaccine administrations, which are evidence-based practices that authorize nurses, pharmacists, and other health care providers to assess a client's immunization status and administer vaccinations according to a protocol.
-Emergency population health crises are also supported by standing orders, specifically for mass prophylaxis following a bioterrorism incident that are activated only when the director of health declares a state of emergency due to a specific bioterrorism incident.
+Emergency population health crises are also supported by standing orders, specifically for mass prophylaxis following a bioterrorism incident, that are only activated when the director of health declares a state of emergency due to a specific bioterrorism incident.

-Accordingly, the purpose of this Act is to effectuate public health standing orders with regard to evidence-based health care screenings that have received the highest recommendations from the United States Preventive Services Task Force to reduce barriers to access and expand population health-based interventions.
+Accordingly, the purpose of this Act is to reduce barriers to health care access and expand population health-based interventions by:

 SECTION 2.
 Chapter 321, Hawaii Revised Statutes, is amended by adding a new section to part II to be appropriately designated and to read as follows:

-"§321- Public health standing orders; screening. (a) The director of health may issue public health standing orders authorizing patients who are eighteen years of age or older to receive evidence-based items or services that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force, as defined by the Affordable Care Act Public Law 111-148, section 4106, without patient-specific orders from a licensed health care provider.
+"§321- Public health standing orders; screening. (a) The director of health may issue public health standing orders authorizing patients who are eighteen years of age or older to receive evidence-based items or services that have in effect a grade of A or B in the current recommendations of the United States Preventive Services Task Force, as defined by section 4106 of the federal Patient Protection and Affordable Care Act, P.L.
+111-148, without patient-specific orders from a licensed health care provider.

 (c) The duration of public health standing orders issued pursuant to this section shall remain in effect until repealed by the director of health.

-(d) The director of health shall post public health standing orders on the department's website in an easily accessible manner.
+(e) The director of health shall post public health standing orders on the department of health's website in an easily accessible manner.

-(e) The entity providing the items or services pursuant to the public health standing order shall request from the patient the name of the patient's primary care provider and shall make good faith efforts to transmit the results of the screening to the primary care provider or other licensed health care provider identified by the patient.
+(2) Obtain from the patient the name of the patient's primary care provider and make a good faith effort to transmit the results of the screening to the primary care provider or other licensed health care provider identified by the patient; and

 (1) Be written in plain language;

-(2) Clearly indicate if the result is normal, abnormal, or undetermined; and
+(2) Clearly indicate if the results are normal, abnormal, or undetermined; and

 (3) Provide instructions for follow up with a health care provider, as appropriate.